Flourish 25

 The Paideia Centre for Reflective Leadership was established in response to a felt need to create a dedicated space that enabled and empowered leaders to give intentional thought to their practice of leadership.

-The FLOURISH FORUM is designed to be a safe and exploratory spaces for aspiring and established leaders reflect critically on their philosophy of leadership as part of an accountable community of practice.
+The FLOURISH NEW YEAR ONLINE RETREAT is a safe space for aspiring and established leaders to critically reflect on their philosophy and of leadership as part of an accountable community of practice.

 We are pleased to gather experienced and influential practitioners and thoughts leaders to guide our community through the complex, sometimes lonely and turbulent world, that leaders can experience.